Galveston Diet: Macros, Meal Plans & Food Lists

 *A quick note about the Galveston diet macro calculations

 You’ll notice that both total carbs and net carbs are listed above.
 The Galveston Diet macro calculations above are based on Nutritionix calculations and use total carbs not net carbs.
-As mentioned previously, on the Galveston Diet you are encouraged to count “net carbs” instead of total carbs.
+As mentioned previously, on the Galveston Diet, you are encouraged to count “net carbs” instead of total carbs.
 However, the concept of net carbs is controversial.

 Whether or not this macro diet for menopause is right for you depends on several factors, including your starting point.
 If you already include some of the anti-inflammatory foods in your diet and if you already avoid some of the contraindicated foods, then you might be able to ease into this plan and see results.
 However, for some people, it may be too aggressive of a dietary shift to maintain.
 Going on and off a diet is never a good idea and can mess with your metabolism.

-If you think you might want to give this program a try and you aren’t sure if you want to invest the money into one of the paid plans, try reaching the Galveston Diet macros with the foods that you currently consume.
+If you think you might want to give this program a try, and you aren’t sure if you want to invest the money into one of the paid plans, try reaching the Galveston Diet macros with the foods that you currently consume.
 If you are able to reach your macro targets, then try including more of the recommended foods and see if you can eliminate foods that are supposed to be avoided.
-You can also pick up a copy of Macro Diet for Dummies on Amazon or your local bookstore to learn more about macro tracking for weight loss.
+You can also pick up a copy of Macro Diet for Dummies on Amazon or at your local bookstore to learn more about macro tracking for weight loss.

 The bottom line for any diet is sustainability.
 If you think you can adhere to this program and enjoy it, then you will likely see benefits from it.
 While research on this diet specifically is lacking, there is some evidence supporting low-carb diets and intermittent fasting for weight loss.
 But there is more evidence suggesting that the best diet for you is the one you can stick to.
 Again, easing into it slowly may be your best bet for long-term sustainability.